 If your dog has been hiding your shoes a lot, you might be wondering why and what you can do about it.
 This post will show you a number of possible reasons why your dog has been doing it and what you can do to get your dog to stop doing it.

-Possible causes are that it likes the scent on your shoes, something has been causing it to be anxious, it is bored or that you have inadvertently encouraged the behavior.
+So, why does my dog hide my shoes?
+Possible reasons why your dog hides your shoes are that it likes the scent on your shoes, something has been causing it to be anxious, it is bored or that you have inadvertently encouraged the behavior.

 Since there are a number of possible causes, it would help to consider what would make each of them more likely.
 Once you have a good idea of the main cause, it should become a lot easier to get your dog to stop doing it.